Table of Contents

 Depending on the individual comorbidities, the respective medications may either gain or lose significance.
 A popular question in exams pertains to the following combinations: In cases of hypertension combined with cardiac insufficiency, diuretics are an option.
 ACE inhibitors may also be used in cases of cardiac insufficiency but also with diabetic nephropathy.
 In cases of existing cardiac insufficiency, beta blockers are indicated as well.

-Isolated systolic hypertension may be treated the same way systolic and diastolic hypertension is treated.
+Isolated systolic hypertension may be treated the same way as systolic and diastolic hypertension is treated.

 Dangers of hypertension